Alessine/TidyTuesday-Visualizations/README.md

 Each of the folders in this repository contains some example visualizations and the code I wrote to create them.
 So far, I have worked on the following data sets:

+## June 2021

+### Week 24 - Fish in the Great Lakes
+This data set comes from the [Great Lakes Fishery Commission](http://www.glfc.org/great-lakes-databases.php).

 ## May 2021

 ### Week 21 - Manager Salaries